-About fussy eating and fussy eaters
+About fussy eating

-Here are some tips:
+Here are tips:

 - Make mealtimes happy, regular and social occasions.
 Try not to worry about spilled drinks or food on the floor.

 - Never force your child to try a food.

 - Make healthy foods fun – for example, cut sandwiches into interesting shapes, or let your child help prepare a salad or whisk eggs for an omelette.

 Another top tip is getting your child involved in preparing family meals.
 For example, your child could help out with:

 - picking a recipe

-- washing fruit and vegies
+- washing fruit and vegetables

-- tossing a salad.
+- tossing a salad

 - Put a small amount of new food on the plate with familiar food your child already likes – for example, a piece of broccoli alongside some mashed potato.

 - Serve your child the same meal the family is eating but in a portion size your child will eat.

 Fussy eating facts